-Every child is offered the opportunity to take part in extra-curricular activities.
-These activities are based on the child’s own interests.
-In the school holidays we provide structured programmes of activities which build on the children’s interests and abilities.
+Every child is offered the opportunity to take part in extra-curricular activities based on their own interests.
+In the school holidays, we provide structured programmes of activities which build on the children’s interests and abilities.

 As children develop and make progress, we support them to join local community-based groups.
-These vary depending on the child’s interests, but have included Scouts, Guides, dancing, drumming and drama.
+These vary depending on the child’s interests, and have included Scouts, Guides, dancing, drumming and drama.